Dee-Sol/algorithms/README.md

  A randomized algorithm that computes a minimum cut of an undirected graph.
 It performs randomized contraction of edges until a multigraph of two vertices is produced.
 Implementation allows for measurement of basic performance statistics across iterations.

+ ### Knapsack Problem

+ Implementation of the Knapsack algorithm which leverages off of the dynamic programming paradigm.
+The implementation was extended to apply the paradigm in two ways - either iteratively or recursively.
+While both perform equally well on smaller lists of items, the recursive approach scales up considerably better.
+For more detail, see ReadMe in respective folder.

  ### Kosaraju's Algorithm

  Implementation of Kosaraju's algorithm, which computes strongly connected components of a directed graph.
 Implementation consists of two passes of the Depth-First Search algorithm.
 While the original algorithm is recursive, this implementation is iterative.